TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink.rst

     The (individual) identifier of the link building configuration to be used.

-    The same identifier is used as key in the TypoScript configuration of the frontend rendering: :t3-tlo-config:`recordLinks` and the :ref:`TSconfig backend link handler configuration <t3tsconfig:pagetcemaintables-linkhandler>`
+    The same identifier is used as key in the TypoScript configuration of the frontend rendering: :ref:`setup-config-recordLinks` and the :ref:`TSconfig backend link handler configuration <t3tsconfig:pagetcemaintables-linkhandler>`

 ..  t3-typolink-handler:: record.uid